andrewtdiz/tsmarkdown/README.md

-# Better-MDX
+# TS Markdown

-A revolutionary hybrid TypeScript + Markdown framework that combines the power of TypeScript with the simplicity of Markdown to create dynamic, template-driven content.
+A TS Markdown (TSMD) framework that allows embedding markdown content within TypeScript functions using special block expressions.
+Create dynamic, template-driven content with full TypeScript support.

+> ⚠️ **Early Alpha**: This library is in early alpha and is not stable for production applications.

 ## ✨ Features

-- **🔥 Hot Module Replacement (HMR)** - Live reload your MDX files during development
 - **⚡ TypeScript Integration** - Full TypeScript support with type checking and IntelliSense
 - **🎯 Template Interpolation** - Dynamic content with `{{ expression }}` syntax
-- **🔀 Conditional Rendering** - Smart conditional blocks with `{condition && (content)}`
+- **🔀 Conditional Rendering** - Smart conditional blocks with ternary operators and logical AND
-- **⚛️ React Components** - Seamless integration with React components
 - **🛠️ Developer Tools** - Comprehensive CLI, VS Code extension, and testing utilities
 - **📊 Performance Optimized** - Built-in caching and optimization features
 - **🧪 Testing Framework** - Complete testing utilities with snapshot testing